thienha20/share_youtube/README.md

 npm run local
 ```

-If you want override react themes, you go to folder (themes/movies/src)
+If you want override react themes, you go to folder (themes/movies/src).
+After run "`npm run build`" to update UI
 ## Use

 Open browser and goto link (http://localhost:4000)